 Penalties for violating the relevant New York statues regarding the illegal wildlife trade vary.
 For example, the law states that if a person is found to be in possession of an animal which is capable of inflicting bodily harm and has failed to exercise due care of the animal, the offender can be charged with a misdemeanor and assessed a fine of up to $500.

 Do not delay in contacting us to discuss your case.
 In wildlife trade cases, time is of the essence.
 The authorities may not have the best capability to care for the animal that has been seized, making its quick return to the owner especially important.
 The laws that govern the wildlife trade in the state of New York can be extremely confusing and complex when applied to real life situations.
-Due to the nature of animal classifications, and other extenuating factors which may arise in any illegal wildlife trade defense, we highly recommend that you work with one of our attorneys at Goldberger & Dubin, P.C.
+Due to the nature of animal classifications, and other extenuating factors which may arise in any illegal wildlife trade defense, we highly recommend that you work with one of our New York criminal defense attorneys at Goldberger & Dubin, P.C.

 We take the time to understand your needs and circumstances so that we can best provide a defense that perfectly addresses your unique situation.
 With more than 75 years of experience, our firm can capably handle your case.